-How do I determine what version of Windows I'm using?
+How to determine the version of Windows on a computer

 - Type ver and press Enter.

-- Click the Systems Icon, within the System Properties you'll see the version of Windows CE and the build.
+- In the System Properties window, you'll see the version and build number of Windows CE.